arunabhdas/sprintzero/README.md

 # SprintZero
-SprintZero is a project management tool
+SprintZero is a next-gen open-source project management tool

 ## Screenshots